sarath-menon/master_thesis/prompts/output_corrector.md

     "reasoning": "Provide a precise explanation using exactly 20 words."
 }}

-## bbox_crop
+## crop

-Examine the object in the image and determine the following:
+Examine the object in the videogame screenshot and answer the following questions:
-1. Does it match the label {object_name}?
+1. Does the object match the label {object_name}?
-2. Is the {object_name} fully visible in the image?
+2. Is the object {object_name} fully visible in the image?

+Ignore the realism of the image.
+Focus only on the visibility and accuracy of the object.
 Provide your response in the following JSON format:

 Return a JSON object structured as follows:
 {{  "object_name": {object_name},